Events Viewer

 Search for Events

-Type the phrase you want to search and click on “Find and Mark” to mark the search results.
+Type the phrase you want to search to mark those in the results.

 If you want to search for a phrase in the project, go to Edit –> Find and enter the phrase.